jamesonrader/AudioQR/doc/CUEEngine_JSON_Structure.md

     + `"winner-indices"`:

         Indices of winner (e.g., `"1.2.3"`)
-        If the engine is informed (via CUE's API) to only listen for a subset of triggers (rather than all possible triggers), if the detected trigger nearly (but not exactly) matches a trigger from the set supplied, the engine will return modified indicies to match a signal from the initial set.
+        If the engine is informed (via CUE's API) to only listen for a subset of triggers (rather than all possible triggers), if the detected trigger nearly (but not exactly) matches a trigger from the set supplied, the engine will return modified indices to match a signal from the initial set.
 Otherwise, `raw-indices` are returned.
 For this reason,

     + `"scores"`